 The municipal council and Mayoral Committee were established guided by Chapters 3 and 4 sections 18 and 79 of the Municipal Structures Act 117 of 1998 respectively.
 The Mayor chairs the Executive Council (EXCO) meetings.
 Members of the Mayoral committee are nine (9) in number and chair respective Section 80 committees such as:

 - Special Projects

 - Traffic & Emergency Services

-- o Community Services
+- Community Services

-- o Finance
+- Finance

-- O Corporate support services
+- Corporate support services

 - Technical services

-- o Developmental services
+- Developmental services

 - Electrical services

 - Naming committee

-- o Rules
+- Rules

-- o Local Labour Forum
+Local Labour Forum

 10.3.
 The Participation of Traditional Leaders in the Development Agenda of the Municipality